 Projecting the Costs of Your Long-Term Care Needs

 The LTC NEWS Cost of Care Calculator says the national cost of care for a skilled nursing home is approaching $100,000 a year.
 That can vary from location to location.
 The cost of care has been going up from 1 to 4% a year, depending on type and location.
 Ideally, you should plan for 3%.

 Assisted Living Facilities do cost less than a nursing home.
-Home care is generally less unless you need extensive care at home.
-Adult daycare can be an affordable way to help delay the need for a facility.
+In-home care is generally less unless you need extensive care at home.
+Adult day care can be an affordable way to help delay the need for a facility.

 If you think you will self-insure this risk, you must first project the amount of money needed to meet your long-term care needs in the decades ahead.
 Of course, your need for extended care can happen at any age.
 We don't know WHEN or HOW LONG.

-If you are 50 years-old what will the cost of care be when you are age 85?
+If you are 50 years old, what will the cost of care be when you are age 85?
 Based on the national average, a skilled nursing home's cost will be over $200,000 a year!
 How will that impact your budget?

 The national average for assisted living for that 50-year-old at age 85 will be $94,220 a year.
 Less than a nursing home but still devastating on your budget.
 Even care at home, based on a 44-hour week, will average $102,997 a year.

 Since we don't know WHEN we will require care or HOW LONG, attempting to self-insure becomes very difficult.
 There are just too many unknowns.